sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix failed to load ProjectDiablo.dll

-- Install the [x86 vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe) and check if the game is working now.
+- You might be missing the x86 Redistributable.
+[Click here to download x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
 - If the problem wasn't solved then check your anti-virus and restore the file.

 # How to fix failed to load game data files